 Workman Arts offers high-calibre art courses in Media Arts, Literary Arts, Music, Theatre and Visual Arts delivered by Workman Arts members and other working arts professionals.
-Our programs support artists to reach their creative and professional goals through art training, professional development, and presentation opportunities and by providing support through peer-to-peer interaction and community.
+Our programs support artists to reach their creative and professional goals through arts education, professional development, and presentation opportunities and by providing support through peer-to-peer interaction and community.
 All courses are free to members.

 This term classes will be held both remotely and in person.
-Please carefully read each course description to check if a class will be online, at WA’s offsite studio at 32 Lisgar, unit #8.
+Please carefully read each course description to check if a class will be online or at WA’s offsite studio at 32 Lisgar, unit #8 or at 1025 Queen St. W.

-Registration will open on December 16th at 12PM and will close on January 7th at 5PM.
+Registration opens March 30th at 12PM and closes April 7th at 5PM.

 FREQUENTLY ASKED QUESTIONS

-Only Workman Arts members are able to register for training programs or artists affiliated with courses created with community partners.
+Only Workman Arts members are able to register for arts education programs or artists affiliated with courses created with community partners.
 For more information on how to become a member, please click here.

 Members may take up to 2 courses as well as workshops and drop-in classes.